joshdagla/Herbalintel/backend/README.md

-# 🌿 HerbalIntel Backend
+# 🌿 Herbalintel Backend

-This is the FastAPI backend service for **HerbalIntel**, a modern Ayurvedic health assistant.
+This is the FastAPI backend service for **Herbalintel**, a modern Ayurvedic health assistant.
 It receives health metrics and symptom inputs, predicts the diagnosis and severity using a trained SVM model, and returns Ayurvedic medicine recommendations.

 ---